Likogann/expressjs-api/README.md

 Onion vanity link generator using mkp224o - Automates the process even more for completely automatic deployment to servers

 ### Intended Use
 This is intended for installation on dedicated servers.
-Instead of doing this process many times over, fork this repo, upload your own filters.list, and you're good to go.
+Instead of doing this process many times over, fork this repo, modify the filters.list, and you're good to go.

 # Installing
 How to use this project.